katerina-tziala/fullstackopen2019/part2/README.md

 <h3>Running the Apps</h3>

-For each one of the developed apps follow the instructions in the *README* file, located in the root folder of each app, to compile and run the app locally.
+For each one of the developed apps follow the instructions in the *README* file, located in the root directory of each app, to compile and run the app locally.